eclipse-archived/ceylon-lang.org/blog/2012-04-10-ceylon-herd-unleashed.md

 - Transfer module ownership

-You´re not dreaming, we did all of this, and a lot more under the hood as well as in the UI, to make sure new comers are not overwhelmed or abandonned, to make sure everyone feels right at home in [Ceylon Herd][herd], our open-source Ceylon module repository.
+You´re not dreaming, we did all of this, and a lot more under the hood as well as in the UI, to make sure newcomers are not overwhelmed or abandoned, to make sure everyone feels right at home in [Ceylon Herd][herd], our open-source Ceylon module repository.

 You heard that right: today we unveal our official module repository, called Ceylon Herd,